pazjenni04/alto-rideshare_node-app/README.md

     npm install express

 This will allow the application to implement the necessary middleware, Express.js, in order to render the established routes.
-Once downloaded, proceed wtih typing in
+Once downloaded, proceed with typing in the following to run the app locally

     npm run start